Parajubaea torallyi

 In cultivation it prefers a mild or cool climate and a neutral to acidic soil, and it tolerates droughts but not excess of water.
 Specifically it needs soil kept dry in order to withstand very low temperatures unharmed (up to -9C, below this point the palm might survive, but lose all its leaves before recovering for months), whereas it will thrive in hot summer weather only when watered regularly or equivalent ground water access.
 Normal garden soil is usually sufficient, but light and sandy soils are preferred over lime and cloggy substrates.
 Specimens have been successfully planted out in subtropical and warm temperature regions, such as (North and South) California, Spain, Portugal, Italy and even southern Switzerland (Tessin).
 It has shown not to grow well or even survive in climates too cold or too hot and humid (i.e. South Florida, Hawaii).
 Night frost is tolerated if daytime temperatures are above frost high enough to recover.
 The palm is used to 15-25C temperature changes between day and night from its natural habitat, but steady frost for day and night requires heating and other protection methods like thermal covers at least as long as severe frost prevails.
-Once a sufficient root network is established-which may take 1-2 years in a good spot-, it is pretty much self sufficient and can show very strong growth with up to 10-12 leaves a year (report from Portugal) and up to 1.5 meters of trunk and 5 meters in height in 6 years even when completely neglected in a dry spot in the wild (documented case in Southern California).
+Once a sufficient root network is established-which may take 1-2 years, it is effectively self sufficient and can show very strong growth with up to 10-12 leaves a year (report from Portugal) and up to 1.5 meters of trunk and 5 meters in height in 6 years even when completely neglected in a dry spot in the wild (documented case in Southern California).
 Proven cases from Portugal indicate that extreme summer temperatures (up to 40C) are well tolerated with no growth slowdown, provided water access is sufficient.
 In winter, growth will stop at temperatures below 5-10C and space around palm should be mulched or covered to keep soil dry during low temperatures.
 Plants require a sunny position and some shelter from strong winds when young.